A Deep Learning Approach for Dynamic Balance Sheet Stress Testing: Introduction Motivation

 \section{Introduction \& Motivation}

-Financial Stability is a core component for economic prosperity of countries and individuals.
-The recent financial crises had significant impact in the life of many individuals across the globe through the realization of significant income reduction, rising unemployment and economic slowdown~\cite{otker2013}.
-The recent experience from methods of risk management employed so far shows that they fail to provide early warnings to central governments and central banks in order to proactively intervene and prevent such adverse financial events.
-Banks, regulatory authorities, and international organizations (like IMF) performed stress testing exercises long before the financial crisis of 2007.
-Nevertheless, stress testing exercises before Lehman’s default failed to predict the unprecedented economic turmoil, because they disregard the propagation channels of a default event through the whole micro macro dynamics of the global interconnected financial system.
-Additionally, the non-linear relationships that realised between the macro economy and the financial balance sheets was not adequately captured due to the broadly use of linear regression models.
-Weaknesses also in the validation function of stress testing frameworks also decreased the confidence in the quantification of the impact an adverse scenario in the banking system.
-Since then, market participants and regulators have performed rigorous stress testing exercises by expanding the scenarios to be assessed, using more granular data, and in some cases attempting to quantify second round effects stemming from a liquidity shock or from the default of a counterparty.
+Financial Stability constitutes a core component of economic prosperity for countries and individuals.
+The recent financial crises have had a significantly adverse impact on the life of many individuals across the globe, being a major cause of significant income reduction, rising unemployment and economic slowdown~\cite{otker2013}.
+Moreover, it was (and still is) undoubtedly established that the currently employed methods of risk management are greatly inadequate; they fail to provide \textit{early warnings} to central governments and central banks in order to \textit{proactively intervene} and \textit{prevent} such adverse financial events.
+Banks, regulatory authorities, and international organizations (like IMF) performed stress testing (ST) exercises long before the financial crisis of 2007.
+Nevertheless, ST exercises before Lehman’s default \textit{failed} to predict the \textit{unprecedented economic turmoil}, because they disregarded the propagation channels of a default event through the whole micro and macro dynamics of the global interconnected financial system.
+It is apparent that the \textit{non-linear relationships} that were realised between the macro-economy and the financial balance sheets were not sufficiently captured due to the broad use of simple linear regression models.
+Further weaknesses also present in the validation function of ST frameworks also decreased the confidence in the quantification of the impact of an adverse scenario in the banking system.
+Since then, market participants and regulators have performed rigorous STs by \textit{expanding the scenarios to be assessed}, using \textit{more granular data}, and in some cases \textit{attempting to quantify second round effects stemming from a liquidity shock} or \textit{from the default of a counter-party}.